giove91/arithmat/README.md

   This is not faster than `representation`.

 * `is_orientable()`
-  Check if the matroid is orientable as an arithmetic matroid, according to [Pag18].
+  Check if the matroid is orientable as an arithmetic matroid, according to [Pag18a].

 In addition, `ToricArithmeticMatroid` has the following method.

 * `poset_of_layers()`
-  Return the poset of layers of the toric arrangement.
+  Return the poset of layers of the toric arrangement, computed using Lenz's algorithm [Len17a].